While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.

 The appearance of Sundance Shot also seems to indicate that, at this point, killer7 was still intended to follow up on story-threads from Flower, Sun, and Rain.

 By now, two of the Capcom Five, Viewtiful Joe and P.N.03, had already been released in the first months of 2003, while Dead Phoenix was outright canceled in August.
 Killer7’s original release window of “winter 2003” had been replaced with a “Coming Soon” in the latest trailers; the release would be delayed several more times, with the game ultimately landing in stores in mid-2005.
-As Suda was working on killer7, GhM released three games, helmed by Akira Ueda, between 2002 and 2004: The first two, Shining Soul 1 and 2 on Gameboy Advance, were fantasy-themed action RPG dungeon crawlers in the vein of Diablo, spun off the larger Shining series by SEGA and co-developed by Nextech.
+While Suda was busy working on killer7, GhM released three games, helmed by Akira Ueda, between 2002 and 2004: the first two, Shining Soul 1 and 2 on Gameboy Advance, were fantasy-themed action RPG dungeon crawlers in the vein of Diablo, spun off the larger Shining series by SEGA and co-developed by Nextech.
 They also happen to be the very first games that GhM worked on to be released in the west, although outside of Ueda’s penchant for designing fantastical landscapes, they are not necessarily representative of the company’s original output.

 Ueda’s third title, 2004’s Michigan, is a more peculiar personal project, for which he was accosted by Ren Yamazaki (who at this point had only contributed some illustrations for the F.S.R.
 Guidebook) as script director, Masafumi Takada as composer and Suda himself as planner and editor.